Inbreeding avoidance: Female dispersal

 Birds tend to adopt monogamous mating systems in which the males remain in their natal groups to defend familiar territories with high resource quality.
 Females generally have high energy expenditure when producing offspring, therefore inbreeding is costly for the females in terms of offspring survival and reproductive success.
 Females will then benefit more by dispersing and choosing amongst these territorial males.
 In addition, according to the Oedipus hypothesis, daughters of female birds can cheat their mothers through brood parasitism, therefore females will evict the females from the nest, forcing their daughters to disperse.
 Female dispersal is not seen only in birds; males may remain philopatric in mammals when the average adult male residency in a breeding group exceeds the average age for female maturation and conception.
 For example, in a community of chimpanzees in Gombe National Park, males tend to remain in their natal community for the duration of their lives, while females typically move to other communities as soon as they reach maturity.

 Male dispersal

 Male dispersal is more common in mammals with cooperative breeding and polygynous systems.
 Australian marsupial juvenile males have a greater tendency to disperse from their natal groups, while the females remain philopatric.
-In Antechinus this is due to the fact that males die immediately after mating; therefore when they disperse to mate, they often meet with female natal groups with zero males present.
+In Antechinus, this is due to the fact that males die immediately after mating; therefore when they disperse to mate, they often meet with female natal groups with zero males present.
 Furthermore, the Oedipus hypothesis also states that fathers in polygynous systems will evict sons with the potential to cuckold them.
 Polygynous mating systems also influence intrasexual competition between males, where in cases where males can guard multiple females and exert their dominance, subordinate males are often forced to disperse to other non-natal groups.

 When species adopt alternative inbreeding avoidance mechanisms, they can indirectly influence whether a species will disperse.
 Their choice for non-natal group males then selects for male dispersal.

-Non-biased dispersal

-When the costs and benefits of dispersal are symmetric for both males and females, then no sex-biased dispersal is expected to be observed in species.